How We Test Laptops for Review

 Below is a breakdown of all the tests we use to evaluate laptops and how we employ the results to compare similar systems before handing down our final verdict.

-Each score is recorded and compared with the averaged scores of all notebooks in the same category.
-Those categories include:
+Each score is recorded and compared with the average scores of all notebooks in the same category.
+Those categories currently include:

 A notebook's results on each test are compared to results from other systems in its category.
 The category average for any given test and category (example: battery-life test for netbooks) is calculated by taking the mean score from the prior 12 months of test results.

 These tests measure overall system performance in a single score, stressing the processor, graphics and storage drive.

 Geekbench, developed by Primate Labs, runs on a variety of platforms including Apple and 32-bit or 64-bit Windows machines.
 It tests the performance and speed of each of the processor cores of the notebook, as well as memory performance.
 This test returns both a single- and a multi-core score; we only use the latter.

 We designed the Spreadsheet Test was designed to stress the CPU.
 During this test, 65,000 names are matched to their corresponding addresses in Excel 2016 using the VLOOKUP function.
 We time how long it takes the notebook to complete this task: the shorter, the better.

 We use handbrake to convert a video from 4K to 1080p and record the time.

 These benchmarks measure the ability of a notebook to provide smooth video playback, gaming and other video-centric tasks.